 With another day of relaxing pool time and good eats planned for tomorrow, my heart has finally found its happy place again.
 The therapeutic benefits and blissful memories of Temple Gardens will stay with me long after I’ve dried off.

 Getting there: From Calgary, drive east along the Trans-Canada Highway for 6.5 hours.
 Or catch a flight to Regina and rent a car for a shorter 45-minute drive.
-AMA members can save up to 20% and earn up to $25 in reward dollars on Hertz car rentals.
+AMA members enjoy great perks on rentals.